Staff Email and Telephone Extensions:

 At Courageous we place tremendous importance on safety.
 We are constantly taking measures to impress upon our students that a safe sailor is a good sailor.
 Below is a partial listing of our safety regulations, rigorous guidelines that have given Courageous one of the best safety records on Boston Harbor.

 Yes.
-Though swimming is not a regular part of our program, for safety reasons, all students must be able to swim 75 feet (the length of most pools) and tread water for 90 seconds.
+Though swimming is not a regular part of our program, for safety reasons, all students must be able to swim, any stroke, 75 feet (or 25 yards, the length of most pools) and tread water for 90 seconds.

-Registration forms for 2011 will not be available until March 4, 2011.
+Registration forms for 2014 will be available March 10, 2014.
 For more information, visit the summer youth program registration page.

 If your child has no sailing experience, has only a summer or two of exposure to sailboats, or has not yet completed their Courageous "Blue Book", then Sailing 101 is probably the right place to start.
 In Sailing 101, instructors are right in the boats with the students at all times, which makes for a safe and highly individualized learning environment.
 If you are unsure of whether your child is ready for the next level, it is often best to assume they ought to stay in Sailing 101.
 Review is never a bad thing!
 Typically, students spend multiple summers in Sailing 101.
 If you have any more questions, please feel free to email or call.